 NICOLA COADY, ANNE EDWARDS, CHRIS BARKER-GALLOWAY, ROBIN GURR, ROBERT LINIGEN, BILL SAMUELS and GEOFF THOMAS

 Gang Gang Gallery is thrilled to be hosting our third collection of ceramic works by a number of talented potters, pushing boundaries with function and form in this energetic and creative exhibition.

-OPENING EVENT – Saturday 25th from 2pm
+OPENING EVENT – Saturday April 8th from 3pm

 “….In my own way it exemplifies my approach to the creative process – realizing a whole new technique then solving the problems as they emerge.
 The idea also evolved out of my approach to ceramic materials in general.
 While I lean heavily on the traditional approach to ceramics I have deliberately chosen to find and use my own materials rather than commercially prepared ones.
 THe beauty of some of the old pots from cultures that have a long ceramic history (unlike Oz that has none) has intrigued me for the last 50 odd years.
 I believe their beauty resulted from the potters use of “materials at hand” and their “primitive” methods of preparation.
 I don’t mind being called a nutter by my colleagues because I enjoy the chase, the research is endless and it’s what keeps me going, albeit at an increasingly slower pace.”

 The pots for this exhibition are mostly from the fire box area of an anagama kiln where they are exposed to the most severe of the firing conditions. lt is these conditions that give the pots these results.
 Only 3 to 5 pots fit in this area and the losses are high but as this is the result I am trying to achieve we will keep working on it.